tasmiachow/codepath-capstone/README.md

 ### **Description and Purpose**

-The **Cognitive Game Dashboard** is a web app that helps users sharpen their mental agility through fun, bite-sized cognitive games.
+The **CogPath** is a web app that helps users sharpen their mental agility through fun, bite-sized cognitive games.
 Players can test and improve their memory, attention, and problem-solving skills while tracking progress through charts and performance insights.

 The app gamifies brain training — turning cognitive growth into a daily habit.